grimbelhax/easy-decoderstub/README.md

 An easy way to create decoder stubs in C

 I wanted to look at how decoder stubs work.
 After that I wanted to have a simple method to avoid having to write complicated encodings/decodings in assembler.
-So I embed the encoded shellcode in the text segment of a C program that can be used as a PIC.
+So I embed the encoded shellcode in the text segment of a C program that is PIC.
 After extracting the shellcode of the PIC, it can be executed in a loader.

 > Since the shellcode changes itself, the memory must be RWX.